parkouss/funq/README.rst

 Funq may work under Windows XP and some other versions but this has not been really tested.

-There are plans to make it work under windows and also support Qt5.
+There are plans to make it work under windows and also fully support Qt5.
 Contributors are welcome to help in these tasks !

 Installation